ducan-ne/remove-bg/README.md

 ## Troubleshooting

 ### Status "Error"

 Try to put the  flag "--enable-unsafe-webgpu --enable-features=Vulkan" to your Chrome flags, read more about it [here](https://github.com/gpuweb/gpuweb/wiki/Implementation-Status#chromium-chrome-edge-etc)

+### Crash the browser

+Some people reported that the browser crashed when they try to remove the background.
+This is a known issue and we are working on a fix.
+In the mean time, you can try to disable "WebGPU" in the "Experimental features" section in your browser's settings and try again (this will make the tool use CPU instead)

 ## Contributing